Understanding the Key Elements of a Contract: A Comprehensive Guide

 Coercion and Undue Influence

 Coercion and undue influence refer to situations where a party is forced or manipulated into agreeing to contract terms.
-Coercion involves threats or pressure, while undue influence exploits a relationship to gain unfair advantage.
+Coercion involves threats or pressure, while undue influence exploits a relationship to gain an unfair advantage.
 Contracts tainted by these elements may be voidable.
 Establishing free consent is vital.
 Ensuring negotiations occur in fair environments and allowing independent legal advice can safeguard against these issues.

 Practical Applications